1. Yellowing Pillows

 Over time, you might start to notice your morning Folgers developing a skunky edge.
 That’s because the inside of your coffee machine is filthy, which is gross and upsetting, but probably not enough to break your caffeine addiction.

 Here’s what you do: Grab a bottle of white vinegar.
 You probably have one under the sink.
-If it’s not there, hit up a Dollar General.
+If it’s not there, get some here or hit up a Dollar General.
 You know how you put water into a coffee maker?
 This time, fill that space up halfway with vinegar.
 Then turn your machine on.
 Let it pretend it’s making coffee; joke’s on the machine.
 It is actually brewing cleanliness.
 Warning: This step will make your whole house smell like vinegar.
 Once that brewing cycle is done, empty the vinegar.
 Fill the coffee maker up with water—all the way up this time.
 Run another brewing cycle.
 Repeat the water cycle at least three times, and get ready to enjoy your morning pick-me-up again.

 5. Mildewy Shower Curtains